PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 ### Keeping everything in memory

 When an in-memory database is restarted, it needs to reload its state, either from disk or over the network from a replica (unless special hardware is used).
-Despite writing to disk, it’s still an in-memory database, because the disk is merely used as an append-only log for durability, and reads are served entirely from memory.
+Despite writing to disk, it's still an in-memory database, because the disk is merely used as an append-only log for durability, and reads are served entirely from memory.
 Writing to disk also has operational advantages: files on disk can easily be backed up, inspected, and analyzed by external utilities.

 Besides performance, another interesting area for in-memory databases is providing *data models* that are difficult to implement with disk-based indexes.